Muhannad7794/vp_baseFree_tracking/README.md

   `kinematics.py` centralises time-based derivatives.
 Additional features (e.g. jerk, windowed energy, frequency-domain metrics) can be added here without touching the model code.

 - **Models**

-  `linear_sigma_model.py` implements a single, interpretable baseline.
-More advanced models (piecewise linear, non-linear functions, learned regressors) can be implemented as new scripts that read `tracking_derivatives.csv` and write their own configuration and modelled CSVs.
+  - `linear_sigma_model.py` implements a single, interpretable baseline.
+    `<any_additional_model(s)>_sigma_model.py` file(s) implement alternative mappings strategies based on their sigma breakpoints and speed ranges.
+  - Each model reads from `tracking_derivatives.csv` and writes to its own modelled CSV `<model>_sigma_model.csv`, and its own configuration JSON `<model>_sigma_model.json`.

 - **Runtime implementation**
-  The logic demonstrated in  any `*_smoothing_sim.py` maps directly to an Unreal Engine implementation:
+  - The logic demonstrated in `<any_additional_model(s)>_smoothing_sim.py` maps directly to an Unreal Engine implementation.
+  - The flexibility offered by the system to create different models allow for different runtime implementations within Unreal Engine to be tested and compared easily.
+  - All different runtime implementations will apply their own smoothing logic, while adhering to the same overall principles:
     - Maintain a per-axis acceleration buffer.
     - Compute rolling σ with a fixed window size.
     - Map σ to InterpSpeed using pre-computed bounds.
     - Apply FInterpTo each frame.

 ---